Zekromaster/MensaUnisaCacher/README.md

 All data downloaded is, obviously, in Italian.

 ## Non-POSIX Dependencies
-The software should run on with both GNU and BusyBox coreutils, plus the following:
+The software should run with both GNU and BusyBox coreutils, plus the following:
 * `curl`
 * `perl`
-* `miller`
 * poppler-utils (specifically, `pdftotext`, and `pdftoppm` if running with the `CONVERT_PNG` option)
 * Liberation fonts or Arial and Times New Roman fonts (if running with